ShaanD132/kushveer-portfolio/README.md

-# Jordan Lau's Portfolio Website
+# Kushveer Ramessur's Portfolio Website
-This was a pretty fun project, I learnt quite a bit about Chakra UI, making things responsive (easily!) and framer-motion.
+A project for a friend needed for a design course.
+Not very difficult as I had already learnt how to use Next JS and Chakra-UI.

 ## Use

 It was a website for commercial use so I did put a __lot of effort__ into the design.
 Currently, it is not fully developed.

-You can access the website through this link: https://jordan-lau.vercel.app
+You can access the website through this link: https://kush-r.vercel.app

 ## Libraries Used
 - Framer-Motion